DawnALewis/Widgingarri/README.md

 ## Bioinformatics
 Demultiplexing performed as in document DEMUX
-Eager pipeline (v. aohigrho) using aDNA trim, sharding and mapping to phiX as per document eager.sh and document eager_input.tsv
+Eager pipeline (v. aohigrho) using aDNA trim, sharding and mapping to phiX as per document /scripts/eager_pipeline.sh and document /scripts/eager_input.tsv

 ### R